Sachdev-Ye-Kitaev physics from the Hubbard model: A Floquet engineering approach

 As a final point of comparison between the two models, we consider the out-of-time ordered correlation function (OTOC).
 The decay of this quantity measures the degree of ``scrambling'' in the system, that is, the delocalization of initially localized quantum information, and in particular the OTOC reveals the presence of quantum chaos at short timescales.
 The OTOC is a four-point correlation function of two local observables, and it is convenient to use a normalized version \cite{zoller},

 We take the system's temperature to be infinite ($\beta \rightarrow 0$) so that $\rho = I$ and all states enter the trace with equal weight.
 We have considerable freedom in our choice of the local operators $V$ and $W$, as the scrambling dynamics should have a universal form, and we select the unitary operators $V = \exp \left[ i \pi n_1 \right]$ and $W = \exp \left[i \pi n_j \right]$, where $n_j$ is the number operator acting on lattice site $j$.
-Since $V$ and $W$ take values of $\pm 1$ when operating on a number state, they are a natural generalization of operators based on the fermionic number operator, and in principle can be measured by quantum gas microscopes \cite{microscope} sensitive to the parity of the site occupation.
+Since $V$ and $W$ take values of $\pm 1$ when operating on a number state, they are a natural generalization of operators based on the fermionic number operator.

 In Fig.~\ref{otoc_plot}(a), we show the OTOCs obtained for the BH model ($U = J$) for the three different spacings available: $d=1$ (nearest-neighbor, i.e.~$W$ is evaluated at lattice site $j\!=\!2$), $d=2$ (next-nearest neighbor, $j=3$) and the largest separation $d\!=\!3$; these calculations are performed on a 6-site lattice with periodic boundary conditions.
 We can see that the $d=1$ result rapidly decays to a small but non-zero value.
 However, for larger separations ($d\!=\!2,3$) there is a clear time delay before the decay occurs.
 This corresponds to information propagating through space at a finite rate, given by the butterfly velocity.
 In contrast to the SYK model, the BH chain thus exhibits spatial locality: an excitation made at a particular point propagates outwards in a light-cone structure.